sysint64/serdes_json/README.md

 ### Optional

-By default all fields are required, and if there will not be a field, then parser will throw an `SchemeConsistencyException`.
+By default all fields are required, and if there will not be a field, then parser will throw the `SchemeConsistencyException`.
 To describe optional fields use [https://pub.dev/packages/optional](optional) library:

 ```dart